The Optimal Tech Stack, Architecture, and DevOps Setup for Building with Claude Code

 This is not a style preference.
 The explicit typing reduces the probability of Claude generating incorrect property accesses, wrong response shapes, and missed validation checks.

 Bun as the runtime gives you native TypeScript execution (no build step), faster startup, and built-in APIs.
 It is stable for long-running HTTP servers.
-The memory leak reports in the Claude Code leak were specific to Bun running as a long-running CLI tool managing concurrent streams and subagents.
-A very different workload from an HTTP server.
+The memory leak reports in the Claude Code leak were specific to Bun running as a long-running CLI tool managing concurrent streams and subagents — a very different workload from an HTTP server.

 Drizzle with a single schema.ts file is the most important database decision you can make for Claude Code.
-When Claude reads one file and understands your entire data model.
-Every table, every column, every relationship.
-It can generate correct queries, migrations, and service logic without any additional context.
+When Claude reads one file and understands your entire data model — every table, every column, every relationship — it can generate correct queries, migrations, and service logic without any additional context.
 Scattered migrations, multiple schema files, or runtime-inferred schemas all require Claude to do additional work before it can reason about your data.

 PostgreSQL because it is the most thoroughly represented database in training data.
 Claude's Postgres knowledge is deep and reliable.